-In answer to your question about project managers, there is no official project manager role in scrum.
-The duties of a project manager gets split between the product owner, scrum master and the development team.
+In answer to your question about project managers, there is no project manager role in scrum.
+The duties of a project manager gets split between the product owner, scrum master, and the development team.

-In general the product owner who has the vision of the product and is the business representative accountable for making sure the business is kept up to date about the product, the schedule, and the budget.
+The product owner has the vision of the product and is the business representative accountable for making sure the business is kept up to date about the product, the schedule, and the budget.
 The product owner does this in multiple ways including: